 A Financial House Of Cards

-The budget hangs precariously on the success of three points.
+The national budget for 2021 hangs precariously on the success of three points.
 Without this, it is almost sure that severe corporate and individual tax hikes would have to make up for shortfalls.

 - The Public Sector Wage Freeze

 The national budget plan relies mainly on a public sector wage freeze, which would result in savings of R144bn.
 It protects SA from taking further loans (where we are already overextended).
 With unions already contesting the move, the country’s hopes of financial reform are on tenterhooks.

 Mr Mboweni has made provision for a possible 3rd wave, but any further devastation would warrant going back to the drawing board.